nav-inc/envcfg/README.md

 - envcfg already knows about Go's built-in types like `int`, `string`, etc.  You don't need to tell it how to turn "123" into the `int` field on your config struct.
-- It also knows how to turn a duration string into a time.Duration.  envcfg doesn't have built-in converters for all standard library types yet, but feel free to make a ticket if there's one you'd like to see added.
+- It also knows how to turn a duration string into a time.Duration.  envcfg doesn't have built-in parsers for all standard library types yet, but feel free to make a ticket if there's one you'd like to see added.
 - If your struct has a type that envcfg doesn't know how to convert to, you can tell it.
 In the example above we register a function that takes a `DATABASE_URL` and turns it into a connection to a Postgres database.
-You can register converters for struct types, pointers to struct types, arrays, and custom types like `type MyInt int`.
+You can register parsers for struct types, pointers to struct types, arrays, and custom types like `type MyInt int`.

 If you want to provide your own map of values instead of reading environment variables, there's also